 Excluded (Individual User Only) - This permission is generally used in conjunction with a permission assigned to a Group.
 Marking a user as Excluded will ensure they do not have access to this Action, regardless of what group they're in that might already have access.
 As an example, if the Loan Committee Group is granted access to an Approval, you may not want to include a specific person from that group.
 In that case, we can mark them as Excluded.
 Everyone else in that group will remain included.
 It is not necessary to Exclude users who already do not have access to the action.

 Administrator - The Meeting's admin has full control over the details and contents of the meeting.
 They're able to set the meetings date and time, set the meetings permissions, control the meeting's settings, create the agenda, and upload the meeting's content.
 Essentially, they can do anything they want for the meetings they administrate.

-Contributor - Users with this permission at the meeting level behave almost exactly as the meeting administrator does, with one major exception.
-Meeting Contributors cannot change the meeting's permissions.
-Otherwise, they're able to change the details, agenda, and documents in any way they wish.
+Contributor - Users with this permission at the meeting level behave almost exactly as the meeting administrator does, with only a few exceptions.
+Meeting Contributors cannot change the meeting's details such as name/date/location, or its permissions.
+Otherwise, they're able to make any change they wish to any section of the agenda (aside from permissions.)

 Reader - Users with the Reader permission cannot change any of the meeting's contents.
 They're essentially a read-only or consumption permission.
 These users can open the board books and create annotations on the book's pages.

 Exclude (Individual User Only) - This permission is generally used in conjunction with a permission assigned to a Group.
 Marking a user as Excluded in ensure they do not have access to this Meeting, regardless of what group they're in that might already have access.

 Agenda Section-level Permissions